Alecsandu/MedREST/README.md

 - <b>sort</b> the data by a chosen field

 ## SQL Schema
-The SQL schema can be viewed at [here](https://drawsql.app/namio/diagrams/java-course-project#).
+The sketch of my SQL schema can be viewed [here](https://drawsql.app/namio/diagrams/java-course-project#).